Jewish history: Ancient Israel and Judah

 The Kingdom of Judah, with its capital in Jerusalem, controlled the Judaean Mountains, the Shephelah, the Judaean Desert and parts of the Negev.
 After the fall of Israel, Judah became a client state of the Neo-Assyrian Empire.
 In the 7th century BCE, the kingdom's population increased greatly, prospering under Assyrian vassalage, despite Hezekiah's revolt against the Assyrian king Sennacherib.

+Large parts of the Hebrew Bible were written during this period.
+This includes the earliest portions of Hosea, Isaiah, Amos and Micah, along with Nahum, Zephaniah, most of Deuteronomy, the first edition of the Deuteronomistic history (the books of Joshua/Judges/Samuel/Kings), and Habakkuk.

-With the fall of the Neo-Assyrian Empire in 605 BCE, competition emerged between Egypt and the Neo-Babylonian Empire over control of the Levant, ultimately resulting in Judah's rapid decline.
-The early 6th century BCE saw a wave of Egyptian-backed Judahite rebellions against Babylonian rule being crushed.
-In 586 BCE, King Nebuchadnezzar II of Babylon conquered Judah, and destroyed Jerusalem and the First Temple.
-The elite of the kingdom and many of their people were exiled to Babylon, where the religion developed outside the traditional temple.
+With the collapse of the Neo-Assyrian Empire in 605 BCE, a power struggle emerged between Egypt and the Neo-Babylonian Empire for control of the Levant, leading to Judah's rapid decline.
+In 601 BCE, King Jehoiakim of Judah, who had recently submitted to Babylon, rebelled against the empire.
+He was soon succeeded by his son, Jehoiachin, who continued his father's policy and faced a Babylonian invasion.
+In March 597 BCE, Jehoiachin surrendered to the Babylonians and was taken captive to Babylon.
+This defeat is documented in the Babylonian Chronicles.
+Zedekiah, Jehoiachin's uncle, was then installed as king by the Babylonians.

+In 587 or 586 BCE, Nebuchadnezzar II, responding to a second revolt in Judah, besieged and destroyed Jerusalem.
+The First Temple was razed, and its sacred vessels were seized as spoils.
+The destruction was followed by a mass exile: the surviving inhabitants of the city, including other segments of the population, were carried off to Mesopotamia, marking the onset of the era known in Jewish history as the "Babylonian Captivity".
+Zedekiah himself was captured, blinded, and transported to Babylon.
 Others fled to Egypt.
-The defeat was also recorded in the Babylonian Chronicles.

-Large parts of the Hebrew Bible were written during this period.
-This include the earliest portions of Hosea, Isaiah, Amos and Micah, along with Nahum, Zephaniah, most of Deuteronomy, the first edition of the Deuteronomistic history (the books of Joshua/Judges/Samuel/Kings), and Habakkuk.
+The people of Judah lost their statehood, and, for those in exile, their homeland.
+Following the dissolution of the monarchy, the former kingdom was annexed as a province of the Babylonian Empire.